daily grind

 - the same kind of treatment that one gives to other people

-The man got a dose of his own medicine when his boss began to treat him the same way that he treated others.double back
+The man got a dose of his own medicine when his boss began to treat him the same way that he treated others.

-We decided to double back from the arena and return home for a few minutes.double-check (something)
+We decided to double back home from the stadium and not go to the game.

-- to check again to be sure that something is correct
+- to check something again to be sure that it is correct

-I double-checked the price of the airplane ticket.double-cross (someone)
+I double-checked the price of the airplane ticket.

 - to deceive someone, to promise one thing and then do another